A New Wave of Innovation in Fintech: Michael Wilkerson on Tugende’s Fintech Revolution

 When it comes to business in the informal sector, we’ve also realised that it doesn’t have to be purely digital or purely offline.
 We will always have a hybrid model because we disburse physical assets, and there has to be a place to collect them.
 So people who aren’t yet comfortable with the purely digital route have a branch to come to, and customers who have gotten more comfortable with the purely digital have that user journey as well.

-What excites you about the possibilities of digital transformation in Africa?
+What excites you about the possibilities of digital transformation?

-As a founder at the cutting edge of fintech, are you seeing a growing demand for tech talent in Africa?
+As a founder at the cutting edge of fintech, are you seeing a growing demand for tech talent?

 Absolutely.
 There are so many job opportunities globally that can be delivered from anywhere.
 If you talk to young people who have had their first smartphone for a year, the learning curve and the way they’re thinking about what they can do with technology just on a smartphone is incredible.